Newly-Renovated Galleries That Acknowledge Colonial Roots

 Maintaining that key interactive element that the Africa galleries strive to maintain, the newly-renovated Mexico/Central America Gallery attempts to show its visitors both a glimpse of the ancient world and also how those visitors fit into the ancient world themselves.
 Light projectors shine on stone carvings to help decipher what the figures actually look like, a touch screen station allows visitors to learn about and digitally create their own hieroglyph name, a new sound bench allows visitors to hear ancient languages still spoken in the region today, and videos show contemporary dance and weaving styles and explain the meaningful contexts of their continued expression.

-Touch-screen tablets have also been added that show drone footage of the actual archaeological sites from which the artifacts have been collected, providing an important context that acknowledges colonial roots.
+Touch-screen tablets have also been added that show drone footage of the actual archaeological sites from which the artifacts have been collected and removed.